microsoft/azure-orbital-space-sdk/docs/architecture/architecture.md

-# Azure Orbital Space SDK
+# Azure Orbital Space SDK Architecture

 The Azure Orbital Space SDK is a microservices platform that abstracts spacecraft telemetry and sensor data to provide a common interface for satellite operators and payload application developers to use data collected in-orbit.